tektoncd/experimental/webhooks-extension/docs/Limitations.md

 #### Event Listener Parameters

-When a webhook is created through the dashboard UI, a number of parameters are made available to the trigger template through the event listener.
-The parameters added to the trigger in the event listener are:
+When a webhook is created through the dashboard UI, a number of parameters are made available to the `TriggerTemplate` through the `EventListener`.
+The parameters added to the trigger in the `EventListener` are:

-It is important to note the names of the parameters, should you wish to use the extension with your own trigger templates and make use of these values.
+It is important to note the names of the parameters, should you wish to use the extension with your own `TriggerTemplates` and make use of these values.

 ```
 params: